1. Mission Statement

 - Enjoy wide use (from the literature citations) by others who are looking at rare event or other categorical questions.

 Further, B.R.I.D.G.E. allows comparison of different databases and helps the researcher decide the most appropriate database for his/her study.

 Educational Tool.
-Another application of B.R.I.D.G.E. is as an adjunct for epidemiology education.
+Another application of B.R.I.D.G.E. is as an adjunct for epidemiology/real world evidence education.
 Students in epidemiology or health economics who are new to the field may want to use the online video tutorial, the glossary, or publications listed in the database profiles to learn more about databases and the critical data elements for selected epidemiology studies.
 Faculty may be able to design lectures focused on specific databases types, such as medical insurance claims versus electronic medical record databases.
 Libraries that subscribe to B.R.I.D.G.E. may hold workshops or designate B.R.I.D.G.E. as an available resource for researchers “in training”.

 Template for New Health Databases.
 This function of B.R.I.D.G.E. may be most applicable to new database managers.
 B.R.I.D.G.E. aims to be one of the largest compendium of population healthcare databases worldwide, with more robust search features and easy comparative capabilities between databases.
 Therefore, users who are interested in designing a new healthcare database may be able to search for databases in B.R.I.D.G.E. that have similar applications, such as drug reaction monitoring, and incorporate the data fields they feel best serve their purpose.

 - B.R.I.D.G.E. provides a unique searchable and comprehensive compendium of information on population healthcare databases worldwide, allowing the health care professional to obtain profiles on various population datasets on a single website.

 - The database profiles are updated with the most current data, verified by the respective database managers or representatives.
 Updated database profiles replace older versions to avoid duplicate reporting.